-In 1904 Smith was elected to his first government office as a Democratic member of the State Assembly.
-While serving on the Assembly, Smith co-chaired the Factory Investigating Commission with State Senator Robert F. Wagner.
-Together they investigated labor conditions and passed laws to raise safety standards and limit work hours.
-In 1917 Smith was elected President of the Board of Aldermen.
-In 1918 he was elected the first Irish Catholic Governor of New York, a position he held for four two-year terms.
-A loyal supporter of improvements to the Lower East Side which he called "the old neighborhood"-Smith sponsored legislation for rent control, tenant protection, and low-cost housing.
-As Governor, he appointed Robert Moses as Chairman of the New York State Council on Parks in 1924, and as Secretary of State in 1927.
+In 1904, Smith was elected to his first government office as a Democratic member of the State Assembly.
+Working with State Senator Robert F. Wagner, he investigated labor conditions and passed laws to raise safety standards in factories.
+Smith was elected President of the Board of Aldermen in 1917, and in 1918 he was elected the first Irish Catholic Governor of New York.
+During his four two-year terms, Smith sponsored legislation for rent control, tenant protection, and low-cost housing.
+He appointed Robert Moses (1888-1981) Chairman of the New York State Council on Parks in 1924 and Secretary of State in 1927.

-Alfred E. Smith Park, located at the junction of Catherine Slip, Madison, and South Streets, was dedicated on June 1, 1950.
-The park features two memorials to Governor Smith, who was also known as "The Happy Warrior," "The King of Oliver Street," and "The First Citizen."
+Located at the junction of Catherine Slip, Madison, and South Streets, Alfred E. Smith Park was dedicated on June 1, 1950.
+The adjacent Governor Alfred E. Smith Houses were erected shortly thereafter, and the Alfred E. Smith Recreation Center was opened in 1967.
+The park contains two memorials to Governor Smith, who was also known as “The Happy Warrior,” “The King of Oliver Street,” and “The First Citizen.”
 Charles Keck designed the nine-foot bronze figure of the Governor and the bas-relief of children at play.
 The relief represents "The Sidewalks of New York," a song always played at Al Smith's campaign rallies.
 Paul Manship created the flagpole base decorated with animals native to New York before colonial settlement.
-The park includes a large children's playground and a plaza equipped with benches.

 Governor Alfred E.Smith Flagstaff Details

 - Description: Flagstaff in a three-tiered, circular base with animal figures, on an octagonal pedestal

 - Materials: Base--bronze, pedestal--Texas pink granite